Malupp/MicrosoftRew_Farming/README.md

 Yeah, it sure will be better if we use Selenium, but I already tried it and I get a restriction.
 With this script you can't be detected.

-If you can run in a .bat file too.
+If you want, you can run in a .bat file too.

 You can open a note and write this: